3DBAG/CityBuf/readme.md

 ## Conclusion Benchmark
-- CityBuf always gives (significantly) smaller file sizes
+- CityBuf always gives the smallest file size
-- CityBuf is faster to read/access
+- CityBuf is always the fastest in the read test
-- In case of large features (3DBV dataset) the memory consumption of CityBuf is also significantly lower.
+- In case of large features (3DBV dataset) the memory consumption of CityBuf is significantly lower.
+Notice that the RSS includes program code, which in case of city buf is already 21MB, therefore this is the minimum RSS value in the table for CityBuf.

 # Ideas for future work
 - Implement a spatial index, could be the same as FlatGeofbuf
 - Implement an Feature ID index
 - See if we can effciently access large CityBuf files over the web using HTTP range requests (same as FlatGeoBuf), probably need to implement spatial index first.
+- Investigate/Add support for CityJSON geometry templates, textures and extensions
 - Could try to reuse the same strings within a feature, instead of always creating a new string even if the same string occurs many times.
 - Look at support for enum attributes